distributed-assertions/distributed-assertions.github.io/docs/example-walkthrough.md

 [Download <tt>Coq.language.content.json</tt>](/Coq.language.content.json){ class="md-button" }

-We can indicate the fact that we used Coq v.8.16.1 to verify our proofs of the assertions by means of indicating a DAMF tool object in the `mode` field of the corresponding production.
+We can record that we used Coq v.8.16.1 to verify our proofs of the assertions by referencing a DAMF tool object in the `mode` field of the corresponding production.
 Like with the language object above, there isn't currently a standard DAMF tool object to represent this version of the Coq implementation.
 Therefore, like with languages above, we will create the content of such a tool object ourselves for the purposes of this walkthrough.